“Do I have Depression?”

 - Decrease or increase in appetite, or weight loss or weight gain of at least 5% of body weight in a month, when not dieting or trying to lose or gain weight

 - Difficulty falling asleep, staying asleep, restless sleep, or sleeping too much without feeling refreshed

 - Psychomotor agitation or retardation, meaning a slowing down of cognitive functioning or speech, leading to difficulty carrying out normal daily tasks

 - Fatigue or reduced energy nearly every day

 - Feelings of worthlessness or excessive or inappropriate guilt

 - Diminished ability to think or concentrate, or indecisiveness

 - Recurrent thoughts of death, recurrent suicidal ideation without a specific plan, or a suicide attempt or a specific plan for committing suicide

-Ok so how can therapy help?
+“Ok, so how can therapy for depression help?“

-Therapy can be life changing when it comes to depression.
-Treatment can include Cognitive Behavioral Therapy (CBT), which is a type therapy that helps you to understand the connection between your thoughts, emotions, and behaviors.
+Therapy can be life-changing when it comes to depression.
+Treatment can include Cognitive Behavioral Therapy (CBT), which is a type of therapy that helps you to understand the connection between your thoughts, emotions, and behaviors.
 CBT involves unearthing core beliefs that we may have held since childhood that keep us stuck.
 CBT also provides solutions for how to shake these core beliefs loose, and eventually change the way we think, feel, and behave.